EphemeralSpace/docs/src/design/masks/crew/arms-dealer.md

 ## Abilities

-The Arms Dealer can materialize a random specific type of small firearm from a hidden cache, once in some medium-length timeframe.
+The Arms Dealer can materialize a random specific type of small firearm from a hidden cache, once per some medium-length timeframe.
 If someone stashes an Arms Dealer's gun in their backpack, that gun counts as being "given out".
 Any kills of crewmembers using an Arms Dealer-spawned gun count towards their fail condition, even to those who guns were not explicitly given to.
-An Arms Dealers' guns can not be directly identified as being from an Arms Dealer, or some other source.
+An Arms Dealers' guns cannot be directly identified as being from an Arms Dealer, or some other source.

 ## Gameplay